-This North Texas ride offers plenty of sweepers as well as tight corners as it passes through tree-lined hills.
-Riders can stop at The Motorcycle Outpost in Westminster for gear, patches, restroom, and water, which is just outside of this route.
-Towards the southern portion of the route is the Badlands Motocross Park in Celeste, which hosts Friday night motocross races.
+This North Texas ride offers plenty of sweepers and tight corners as it passes through tree-lined hills.
+Just outside the route, riders can stop at The Motorcycle Outpost in Westminster for gear, patches, restrooms, and water.
+Towards the southern portion of the route, you can find the Badlands Motocross Park in Celeste, which hosts Friday night motocross races.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Lighting Crash Condition